biia0115/Detecting_Phishing_Attacks_using_ML/README.md

 Models

-Three machine learning models were trained and evaluated:
+Three machine learning models were trained and evaluated: Support Vector Machines, Random Forest and Logistic Regression.

-Support Vector Machines

-Random Forest

-Logistic Regression

 The trained models were saved using Python's pickle library and can be loaded for inference or further testing.

 Workflow